amaan-x8/travel-planning-agent/README.md

 ## Problem

 Travel planning is a multi-step decision workflow.
-Users do not just want flights or hotels in isolation.
-They want a plan that balances budget, timing, quality, and preferences.
-Travel planning is a multi-step decision workflow.
 Users don't just want flights or hotels in isolation — they want a plan that balances budget, timing, quality, and preferences.

 Most tools force users to manage these tradeoffs manually across disconnected search flows.
-This project explores how an agentic system can break travel planning into specialized tasks and return a structured recommendation.
-Most tools force users to manage these tradeoffs manually across disconnected search flows.
 This project explores how an agentic system can break travel planning into specialized tasks, enforce budget constraints automatically, and return a structured recommendation.

-## What it does
 ---

 ## What It Does